redtexts/texts/souvarine_1935_stalin_critical_survey_bolshevism.md

 rendering them unrecognisable.
 In order to prove that Trotskyism was no more, Kamenev read Trotsky's retraction on the "permanent revolution":
-"Experience has invariably shown that wherever any of us disagreed with Lenin on any fundamental point, Lenin-was always correct."
+"Experience has invariably shown that wherever any of us disagreed with Lenin on any fundamental point, Lenin was always correct."
 In his pamphlet the _New Course_, Trotsky had once written: "With regard to the theory of the permanent revolution, I can find absolutely no reason for retracting what I wrote on this subject in 1904, 1905, 1906 and later."